chrispriv/aeroscenery-afs_addons/scenery/ae_dubai.md

 ## Description

-Photo scenery in HD for Dubai area, covering a large part of the United Arab Emirates.
+Photo scenery in HD for Dubai area, covering a large part of the United Arab Emirates and also Abu Dhabi.

 There are 12 airports included (most with aprons, taxiways and objects) as well.

-Version 1.2 has been updated to work together with additional photo sceneries of the Gulf States Qatar, Bahrain and Oman in progress.
+Version 1.2 has been updated to work together with my add. photo sceneries of the Gulf States: Qatar, Bahrain and Oman in progress.

 <div class="tag-container">